ibm-cloud-docs/billing-usage/estimating_costs.md

 You can use the cost estimator to estimate the cost of {{site.data.keyword.Bluemix}} offerings by customizing plans for your needs.
 {:shortdesc}

 You can estimate the costs of classic infrastructure offerings if you have a Pay-As-You-Go or Subscription account.
-To upgrade your Lite account, see [How do I upgrade or change my account type?](/docs/account?topic=account-accountfaqs).
+To upgrade your Lite account, see [Upgrading your account](/docs/account?topic=account-upgrading-account).

 Complete the following steps to estimate your costs.